 The following skills must be present in a swimming instructor:

 - A swimming coach must be a capable instructor.
-He should be aware of what instructions best suit the students, and accordingly, incorporate them in the training process.
+He should be aware of what instructions best suit the students, and accordingly, incorporate them into the training process.

 - Students will come from varying age groups, interests, and skills, and the coach must be able to design programs for each group on the basis of respective needs and requirements.
 For example, when training the school students, devise programs according to their requirements.